 - Then create a blank audio track and set the Audio From to the same input(s) that is connected to the audio output of your hardware effect.
 Change the monitor to In.
 This is the track that will be used to monitor the effected audio from your hardware effect.

 - In order to send audio to the device, set the Send dial on the track(s) to be effected to full, then adjust the level of the audio track which is monitoring the effected signal to balance the amount of Wet audio.
 In order to compensate for any latency you can adjust this by adding a negative track delay to the monitoring track.

-- In this screenshot, Return A TO Effect is sending a copy of the signal from Analog to the effect, and the effected audio is returned to Live via inputs 1/2 on a blank audio track FROM Effect:
+- In this screenshot, Return A To Effect is sending a copy of the signal from Wavetable to the effect, and the effected audio is returned to Live via inputs 1/2 on a blank audio track FROM Effect:

 Note: Return tracks are not latency compensated when routed back to an audio track if the respective Send on the destination track is active

 To restore the correct delay compensation for Return tracks routed to Audio tracks, disable the respective sends.
 You can disable a send by right clicking on the Send knob and choosing "Disable Send".
 For example, if you route Return Track A to FROM Effect, right click on Send A on FROM Effect and choose "Disable Send" to restore the correct latency compensation.

 There are a few different methods of recording the output of your hardware as audio in Live.